 In 2010 we started building the original dream again when we happened to find Orion (Kevin’s horse of a lifetime), in a small shed with no windows and about a metre of old droppings.
 The owner wanted 4,000 euros for him and we had none, but we managed to agree a monthly payment plan and he became the start of the new plan.
 During the next year we grew and obtained another 10 horses to use in the business, including my horse Crazy, and started advertising.
 Fast forward four years, two more locations and reinvention of Rancho Acebuchal, in July 2014 we found we had to move on again.
 I was gutted, we had finally built a thriving business and we were fully booked all through the summer.
 But the landlord wanted to sell the property and we had no choice.
 Our last guest left on 31st August and we began the move on 1st September.
 20 horses, 10 dogs and 2 cats!
 It was quite a challenge!

 And so we started again at Finca Fuente la Teja, the current home of Rancho Acebuchal.
 A beautiful finca which had been deserted for 2 years and had weeds a metre high in the outdoor arena!
 I loved it, the views were spectacular and the sun rising over the Mediterranean turning the mountains red as it rises still catches my breath.
 As is often the case in Spain, we also inherited another mouth to feed – a mare belonging to the owner who would not load to be moved!
-But the dream was still there – to build a centre for visitors to enjoy and share the joy of our horses.
+But the dream was still there – to build a centre for visitors to enjoy and share our horses.
 The finca needed much work and still needed my salary to support it and I ended up working more hours and commuting over an hour to Gibraltar to carry on working.
 Again, I thought it was only a matter of time….
 I am now pleased to say I will be full time in the business in September 2017.
 I am also very excited to be working towards my personal lifetime goal of instructing Pilates and will be offering “Equipilates”at the Ranch from Spring 2018 in my new studio.